Multi-scale Invariant Fields: Estimation and Prediction: Theoretical Structure

 \section{Theoretical Structure}

 In this section, we present the definitions of the multi-selfsimilar (MSS) and multi-scale invariant (MSI) fields to be prescribed by some parameter space.
-Then we introduce a modified version of Lamperti transformation which provides a one to one correspondence between sampled MSS and discrete time stationary fields and also between sampled MSI and discrete time periodic fields respectively.\\ First we present the definition of periodic field and we use them as the Lamperti counterpart of self-similar field to obtain the harmonic representation and spectral density of MSI field.
+Then we introduce a modified version of Lamperti transformation which provides a one to one correspondence between sampled MSS and discrete time stationary fields and also between sampled MSI and discrete time periodic fields respectively.\\ First we present the definition of periodic field and we use them as the Lamperti counterpart of self-similar field to obtain the covariance structure of MSI field.

 \begin{defn} The random field is said to be stationary field if for any $\tau \in \mathbb{R}^d$

 where for any $t$ and $\boldsymbol{\tau}\in\mathbb{R}^d $, the shift operator $\mathcal{S}_{\boldsymbol{\tau}}$ acts as $\mathcal{S}_{\boldsymbol{\tau}}X(\mathbf{t}):=X(\mathbf{t}+{\boldsymbol{\tau}}).$ The random field is called periodic with period $\boldsymbol{\tau}_0$ if the above equality holds just for $\boldsymbol{\tau}=\boldsymbol{\tau}_0$. \end{defn}